Building a REST Service with Scala

 )

-It is an example of build definition file for SBT.
-Application name, version and target version of Scala are specified at the top of the file.
+It is an example of a build definition file for SBT.
+Application name, version, and target version of Scala are specified at the top of the file.
 Managed dependencies can be added by simply listing them in the libraryDependencies setting.
 Dependency declaration can look like this:

 libraryDependencies += “groupID” % “artifactID” % “revision”